Tony Sheridan: Disrepute in England and recovery in Hamburg

 Despite these successes, Sheridan had a reputation for being late and showing up without his guitar and his professional standing in England suffered.
 An offer for a gig came from Bruno Koschmider's Kaiserkeller club in Hamburg, West Germany, for an English group to play there.
 Sheridan joined an ad hoc group dubbed the Jets and headed to Hamburg.
 While performing in Hamburg between 1960 and 1963, Sheridan employed various backup bands, most of which were "pickup bands" – an amalgam of various musicians, rather than a proper group.
 The Beatles had met Sheridan during their first visit to Hamburg in 1960 and worked with him during their second visit.
 In 1961, the Beatles (with their line-up at the time of John Lennon, Paul McCartney, George Harrison, Stuart Sutcliffe, and Pete Best) became even closer to Sheridan.
-They sometimes backed Sheridan, who in turn often joined the Beatles during their own sets backing them on guitar.
-They visited Sheridan's home and had jam sessions in the back garden.
+They sometimes backed Sheridan, who in turn often joined them during their own sets backing them on guitar.
+They visited Sheridan's home while playing in Norwich (17th May 1963) and had jam sessions in the back garden.

 Ringo Starr briefly played in Sheridan's backing band during early 1962, before returning to Rory Storm and the Hurricanes.
 Starr was reportedly unhappy with Sheridan performing songs he had not rehearsed with his band (other musicians made the same complaint, as well as about Sheridan's penchant for fist-fights).